 This course offers pathways from Year 2, which allow you to tailor your course to your specific interests or professional aspirations.
 The pathways provide modules that can be taken in particular areas and can be followed through to your final year.
 This unique level of personalisation and self-direction provides you with the flexibility to meet your career goals, whilst helping you stand out from the crowd when you graduate.

 - Business Management

-Develop practical skills for your career, with facilities including our state-of-the-art trading rooms.
+You’ll have access to our two state-of-the-art trading rooms, helping you develop practical skills for your career.
 You'll have the chance to gain certification for taking part in Bloomberg Core Concepts training in your first year, and to participate in a live trading simulation in your third year.

 Learn from highly qualified and experienced professional accountants and world-renowned academic researchers.

 Graduate with eligibility to gain full Chartered Banker status from the Chartered Banker Institute, distinguishing you as a highly qualified professional with detailed knowledge of the modern banking sector and its ethical and professional requirements.